covertivy/SeniorBot/README.md

 prefix = **<your bot prefix>**
 ```
 **and place the config file in the folder you run your bot file in.**

+# If you need any help I will be happy to supply it, you can contact me via the email kissosrazz@gmail.com